tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 the behavior of this extension for DTLS 1.2 only; it is not applicable to TLS, and its usage for DTLS 1.3 is described in {{I-D.ietf-tls-dtls13}}.

+## Entry to the TLS ContentType Registry

-IANA is requested to allocate tls12_cid(TBD2) in the "TLS ContentType Registry".
+IANA is requested to allocate tls12_cid(TBD2) in the "TLS ContentType" registry.
 The tls12_cid ContentType is only applicable to DTLS 1.2.

 --- back